ankschoubey/blog/src/content/post/philosophy/psychology/psychology-concepts.md

 DBT has a whole module called Distress Tolerance that can help is managing emotions.

-<iframe width="560" height="315" src="https://www.youtube.com/embed/hDJi86n9-Rk?si=0PCYP99-nMco_-8m" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<iframe  src="https://www.youtube.com/embed/hDJi86n9-Rk?si=0PCYP99-nMco_-8m" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

 ## 4. How I typically process emotions (mainly trauma)

+The place I have learned to mainly "Process my Emotions" is the following video:

+<iframe  src="https://www.youtube.com/embed/7AywxObPgeM?si=PeOuXm433G8ht2In" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

 I combine a lot of tools and techniques mentioned above.
 When I was learning the techniques I used to do it consciously.
 Now it's much more automatic.

-I always observe my mind and body to how it's feeling.
+1. I always observe my mind and body to how it's feeling.

-TODO: mention that in initial days you needed to look at emotion wheel or use the How we feel app.
+- At first I didn't know what I was feeling so, I would look at emotion wheel or use [How We Feel](https://howwefeel.org/) app.
+- Sometimes I would also assume I am not doing okay
+  - For example, if I wasn't able to focus for a few hours or I had tears in my eyes, I would ask myself if I am doing okay.

-1. If I think I have a cognitive distortion cuz as catastrophizing I'll ask myself counter questions.
+2. If I think I have a cognitive distortion cuz as catastrophizing I'll ask myself counter questions.
-2. If I think I am having some kind of dissonance, I'll try to think through and cover the range of thought.
+3. If I think I am having some kind of dissonance, I'll try to think through and cover the range of thought.
-3. If I have a lot of older sadder memories or trauma.
+4. If I have a lot of older sadder memories or trauma.
 If I observe myself skipping time.
 Or suddenly crying.

 - I'll assume it's some trauma or sadness.
 I try to feel my body (i.e. a form of RAIN method)
 - If needed I'll follow it up with journaling.